How much will it cost to see Cindy? What are the fees?

 the Lab Results are available electronically in the "Labs & Docs" folder of the Patient Portal and can be printed, or you can login to the portal with the practitioner who needs to see the result

 There are 2 branches to Anti-Ageing, cosmetic and medical.
 The clinic is focused on the medical and lifestyle aspects of Anti-Ageing to avoid masking symptoms e.g. irregularities on the face might be an indication of excessive alcohol consumption and/or oxidative stress.
 One approach might be to reduce alcohol and increase liver and kidney support and another might be an expensive and well marketed course of topical treatments and moisturizers.
-Dr Cindy de Villiers is interested in the former approach.
+Cindy is interested in the former approach.
 Refer A5M for more info.

 What about Muscle Testing (Applied Kinesiology)?

 Muscle testing is one tool available in the toolkit.
 If you are specifically looking for Muscle Testing for food allergies, there are local options in Nelson which may be more immediately available e.g. Alison Singleton.
 For more information about muscle testing, refer Muscle Testing info.